What skelm is

 Who it's for

-TypeScript developers building coding assistants, automation bots, queue workers, compliance tools, research agents, and email/ticket triagers — anything that combines LLM steps with orchestration and needs typed code, isolation, and an audit trail rather than a JSON DSL.
+TypeScript developers building coding assistants, automation bots, queue workers, approval flows, compliance tools, research agents, dashboards, and chat or ticket triage workflows that need typed code, reviewable modules, isolation, audit, and durable operation instead of a node graph or JSON DSL.

 Three tenets, in this order